-We know this classic Provencal dish got a big boost of popularity after the animated movie by the same name came out.
+We know this classic Provençal dish got a big boost in popularity after the animated movie by the same name came out.
 How could one NOT be interested in the dish that Patton Oswalt’s Remy worked so hard on?
-And there is a lot to unpack about the significance of ratatouille in the movie- food, and class, and the evolution of a peasant dish.
+And there is a lot to unpack about the significance of ratatouille in the movie: food and class, the evolution of a peasant dish.
 My goodness, this is not just a children’s movie, and I am going to watch it again, stat.

-I was a fan of ratatouille before the movie, but also who doesn’t a reminder of one of the summer’s most lush ways to make use of seasonal produce?
+I was a fan of ratatouille before the movie, but also, who doesn’t love a reminder of one of the summer’s most lush ways to make use of seasonal produce?

 Ratatouille: A rich and lush version of the summery Provencal dish (and we all need to watch the movie again).Tweet This

 - Eggplant – Use a regular globe eggplant, trimmed and cut into 1-inch cubes.

 - Kosher salt – You will use this to salt the eggplant to draw out bitterness and excess water, as well as season the whole dish.

 - Yellow or summer squash

 - Bell peppers – I like to use a combo of one red bell pepper and one yellow or orange bell pepper for maximum visual impact.

 - Onions – You can use any color onion — I like red for color, but you can use whatever you have.